mariodmpereira/mariodmpereira.github.io/docs/jekyll/03-customising-just-the-docs copy.md

 # {{ page.parent }} - {{ page.title }}

-Before any customisation, I'm going to duplicate the directory **my-blog-just-the-docs-barebones** and name it **my-blog-just-the-docs-customised**.
+Before any customisation, duplicate the directory **my-blog-just-the-docs-barebones** and name it **my-blog-just-the-docs-customised**.

+I should warn that any change you make to `_config.yml` will only be applied when you restart the server, even if you ran it with `--livereload`.

 ## Changing to the dark theme